 Rock Creek Park

 This is another one that most Washingtonians know all too well, and for good reason—the magnificence of its main attraction (the falls) and miles of trails are a wonderful constant.
-The Billy Goat on the Maryland side is probably the most popular hike, but better suited for older children.
-We have yet to scramble over the clusters of large rocks with kids in tow (but loved it back in the day).
-Now, we stick to easy walks on trails along the river on the Virgina side or dirt paths that snake through the woods in Maryland.
+The Billy Goat on the Maryland side is probably the most popular hike, but better suited for older children — there is a lot of scrambling over the clusters of large rocks, some close to edges with big drops down.
+With younger children, I suggest sticking to easy walks on trails along the river on the Virginia side or dirt paths that snake through the woods in Maryland.
 The trail map you get upon arrival will help determine where to take your crew.
-Admission to Great Falls is $5 per vehicle, $20 for an annual pass.
+Admission to Great Falls is $20 per vehicle, $10/walking or biking, $35 for an annual pass.
 Open 7am – dark.